-- disable-algorithms Disable the specified DNSSEC algorithms at and below the specified name.
+disable-algorithms Disable the specified DNSSEC algorithms at and below the specified name.
 Multiple disable-algorithms statements are allowed.
-Only the most specific will be applied. - dnssec-lookaside When set, dnssec-lookaside provides the validator with an alternate method to validate DNSKEY records at the top of a zone.
-When a DNSKEY is at or below a domain specified by the deepest dnssec-lookaside, and the normal DNSSEC validation has left the key untrusted, the trust-anchor will be append to the key name and a DLV record will be looked up to see if it can validate the key.
-If the DLV record validates a DNSKEY (similarly to the way a DS record does) the DNSKEY RRset is deemed to be trusted. - dnssec-must-be-secure Specify hierarchies which must be or may not be secure (signed and validated).
-If yes, then named will only accept answers if they are secure.
-If no, then normal DNSSEC validation applies allowing for insecure answers to be accepted.
-The specified domain must be under a trusted-key or dnssec-lookaside must be active.
+Only the most specific will be applied.

+dnssec-lookaside When set, dnssec-lookaside provides the validator with an alternate method to validate DNSKEY records at the top of a zone.
+When a DNSKEY is at or below a domain specified by the deepest dnssec-lookaside, and the normal DNSSEC validation has left the key untrusted, the trust-anchor will be appended to the key name and a DLV record will be looked up to see if it can validate the key.
+If the DLV record validates a DNSKEY (similarly to the way a DS record does) the DNSKEY RRset is deemed to be trusted.